Indaba

 An indaba (/ɪnˈdɑːbə/; [íⁿd̥a̤ːɓa]) is an important conference held by the izinDuna (principal men) of the Zulu and Xhosa peoples of South Africa.
-(Such meetings are also practiced by the Swazi, who refer to them using the close cognate indzaba.)
+(Such meetings are also practised by the Swazi, who refer to them using the close cognate indzaba.)
 Indabas may include only the izinDuna of a particular community, or they may be held with representatives of other communities.

 The term "Indaba" comes from the Zulu and Xhosa languages.
 It means "business" or "matter".

+Usage

+The term is used by various organisations around the world for their meetups or conferences; for instance, the Wiki Indaba, South African Tourism's Africa’s Travel Indaba and Canonical's Ubuntu Indaba.